-The total Number of Scored Questions will be 175 plus 25 unscored (pretest) questions
+- The total Number of Scored Questions will be 175 plus 25 unscored (pretest) questions

->

-> It’s recommended that you will spend at least 60 additional hours studying for the exam, apart from the 35 hours course.
-In addition, other hours should be dedicated to practice the simulated exams’ questions.
+It’s recommended that you will spend at least 60 additional hours studying for the exam, apart from the 35 hours in a PMP exam prep course.
+Furthermore, further hours should be dedicated to practice exam simulator questions.

->

-> That’s why it’s so important that you find a study guide that works for you.
+That’s why it’s so important that you find a study guide that works for you.
 Picking the right study materials could mean the difference between studying for 40 hours instead of studying for 75 hours.
-You will want one that includes exam-like questions, full or short mock exams, and prep books that go into great detail about the project management experience.
+Ultimately, you will want a study plan that includes exam-like questions, full or short mock exams, and prep books that go into great detail about the project management experience.

->

-> This way you can test yourself and prepare for the exam properly.
-A rule of thumb to consider yourself ready for the exam is passing some consecutive full simulated exams with 75-80% score.
+Consequently, you can test yourself and prepare for the exam properly.
+Basically, a good rule of thumb to consider yourself ready for the exam is passing some consecutive full simulated exams with 75-80% score.

->

-> It’s important to check out each course before you decide on one.
+It’s important to check out each course before you decide on one.
 Here’s a list of them.

->

-> What Makes the PMP Exam Difficult?
+What Makes the PMP Exam Difficult?

->

-> I personally put a lot of effort into any exam prep.
+I personally put a lot of effort into any exam prep.
 Nevertheless, I encountered difficulties and found that it was not easy to reach the threshold.
-I had to lower my threshold to 70% for four consecutive full simulated exams.
+Hence, I had to lower my threshold to 70% for four consecutive full simulated exams.
 Here are the difficulties that I ran into.

->

-> Length of Materials
+Length of Materials

->

-> The first difficulty for me was the huge amount of material that I had to study.
+The first difficulty for me was the huge amount of material that I had to study.
 I wanted to complete the PMBOK, and this took a lot of time.
 A LOT of time!
 I don’t know that it is completely necessary to get through all of the materials, but I wanted to.
-Obviously, everything isn’t going to be covered on the exam, but you should be familiar with all of the topics in each domain.
+Obviously, everything isn’t going to be covered on the exam.
+However, you should be familiar with all of the topics in each domain.
 Any way you slice it, it’s a ton of information!

->

-> Complexity of Exam Structure
+Complexity of Exam Structure